 - Separate checking account for business income and expenses (I am an affiliate of Capital One 360 and use their checking account to keep my business transactions separate from my personal finances.
 If you open an account using my link I will receive a commission at no additional charge to you.)

 Busy Moms Building

 The printables that are available here are templates from the Busy Moms Building workbook!
-You can get the entire workbook when you purchase the advanced package of my new eBook Busy Moms Building.
+You can get the entire workbook when you purchase the advanced package of my new course Busy Moms Building.